-These priorities underpin the revised 'Purpose' of the Service which is to 'Help people be safe and feel safe' and combine to work towards delivering the Vision of the Service to be 'an exemplary local service'.
-The services strategies and plans will be developed to underpin this.
+The priorities continued to underpin the revised 'Purpose' of the Service which is to 'Help people be safe and feel safe' and combine to work towards delivering the Vision of the Service to be 'an exemplary local service'.
+Services strategies and plans have been developed to promote this.

 This strategic direction required transformational change within the organisation that was then translated into new Values and Behaviours.
-These new values and behaviours were launched during 2020/21.
+These new values and behaviours were launched during 2021/22.

-To govern, support and provide assurance around all of this, a restructured Senior Leadership Team was put in place with a comprehensive governance structure supporting all aspects of work within the service.
-This was embedded during 2020/21 albeit it has mostly operated remotely during the year.
+To govern, support and provide assurance around all of this, a restructured Senior Leadership Team is n place with a comprehensive governance structure supporting all aspects of work within the service.
+This was embedded during 2021/22 albeit having operated remotely during the year.